DylanPW/Python-Utilities/README.md

 A command line utility that generates a string consisting of random characters
 * -l: Length of string to be generated (1 - 1000000).
 Default is 8 characters

+# DirectoryPopulator
+A command line utility that creates a bunch of blank files with a specified name.
+* -c: Number of files to generate (1- 1000).
+Default is 10 files.
+* -p: Prefix of each file, default prefix is "test".
+* -f: Folder to placer files into, default is "new_folder".
+* -e: Extension of file to generate without the ., default is "txt"